 The lower left hand corner is enlarged below to show lines 81 to 100.

-I visited the site with my cousin Jesse Roa, who also lived in the boxcars, and Juan Dies who took pictures and a video to present at Sones de Mexico Ensemble's 2017 Gala where my late wife and I were recipients of the inaugural "Keepers of Culture" award. https://youtu.be/lGc0CP67PUY Jesse is listed on line 92 in the 1930 census above.
+I visited the site with my cousin Jesse Roa, who also lived in the boxcars, and Juan Dies who took pictures and a video to present at Sones de Mexico Ensemble's 2017 Gala where my late wife and I were honored as the inaugural recipients of thev"Keepers of Culture" award. https://youtu.be/lGc0CP67PUY

 When we got to the site we were encountered by a man, named Gilbert, who asked what we were doing on his property.
 Juan explained our purpose and the man stated that his mother Connie Gutierrez could help us because she lived in the area since the 1930s.
 He walked back to his home and a few minutes later Connie drove up and we talked for a while.
 She provided much evidence of what we were searching for.
 Then the discussion centered on our relatives of the time and we went to St Cyril Cemetery where some are buried.
 I visited my father's, my aunt's and my infant brother's graves.
 It was the first time in about sixty years.
 Connie then guided us to a woman's home; her name was Henrietta. . . my cousin.
 I made plans with Connie to include me in any large family gathering so that I can reconnect with my long lost relatives.